 — If support for the VHT-MCS for NSS spatial streams for a bandwidth is mandatory (see 21.5 (Parameters for VHT-MCSs)), then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive.

-— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the Rx Highest Supported Long GI Data Rate subfield is equal to 0, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is false, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 10-8 (Interpretation of the Supported Channel Width Set and Extended NSS BW Support subfields of the VHT Capabilities Information field and the Channel Width field of the Operating Mode field at a receiving STA with a value of false for dot11VHTExtendedNSSBWCapable) and if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 10-9 (Interpretation of the Supported Channel Width Set and Extended NSS BW Support subfields of the VHT Capabilities Information field and the Channel Width field of the Operating Mode field at a receiving STA with a value of true for dot11VHTExtendedNSSBWCapable).
+— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the Rx Highest Supported Long GI Data Rate subfield is equal to 0, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 9-246 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) if no OMN has been received from the first STA, otherwise, according to Table 9-74 (Setting of the Channel Width subfield at a VHT STA transmitting the Operating Mode field), wherein the VHT Capabilities Information field and the Operating Mode field have been transmitted by the first STA.

-— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the data rate for long GI of the MCS for NSS spatial streams at that bandwidth (expressed as the largest integer in Mb/s that is less than or equal to the data rate) is less than or equal to the rate represented by the Rx Highest Supported Long GI Data Rate subfield, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is false, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 10-8 (Interpretation of the Supported Channel Width Set and Extended NSS BW Support subfields of the VHT Capabilities Information field and the Channel Width field of the Operating Mode field at a receiving STA with a value of false for dot11VHTExtendedNSSBWCapable) and if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 10-9 (Interpretation of the Supported Channel Width Set and Extended NSS BW Support subfields of the VHT Capabilities Information field and the Channel Width field of the Operating Mode field at a receiving STA with a value of true for dot11VHTExtendedNSSBWCapable).
+— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the data rate for long GI of the MCS for NSS spatial streams at that bandwidth (expressed as the largest integer in Mb/s that is less than or equal to the data rate) is less than or equal to the rate represented by the Rx Highest Supported Long GI Data Rate subfield, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 9-246 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) if no OMN has been received from the first STA, otherwise, according to Table 9-74 (Setting of the Channel Width subfield at a VHT STA transmitting the Operating Mode field), wherein the VHT Capabilities Information field and the Operating Mode field have been transmitted by the first STA.

 — Otherwise, the <VHT-MCS, NSS> tuple at that bandwidth is not supported by the first STA on receive.